 - mist or soak – for misting newly planted seeds and increasing humidity in the greenhouse on hot days by misting your plants

 This set is close to what I have and is a good compromise of quality, utility and price.
-If you don’t need a whole set you can also purchase individually.
+Sometimes Amazon has these on special so click the link below to check the price.

 Now that you have a proper hose and a place to hang it, you will want to maintain the hose so it gives you many years of service.

 - don’t run over it with the lawnmower and keep sharp objects like pruners, hedge shears, plant stakes, etc away from it – otherwise, you just end up with a really expensive soaker hose!

 - always ensure that you turn off the water supply and empty the hose of water before putting it away – water remaining that freezes or heats up can damage the hose, especially if you have a shutoff hose attachment on it

 - coil it up neatly – the hanger I recommend helps, but you still have to make an effort to allow it to naturally coil up when you hang it up

 - keep the hose end covered, especially when pulling it back to the hanger; leave the hose-end sprayer on – rather damage that and replace it than the end of the hose that you will then have to cut off and replace, affecting the integrity of the hose